Morklympious/mithril-armor/readme.md

 ## How can I use it?

-This script exposes itself both as a commonjs module you can use via `require`.
+This script exposes itself as a commonjs module you can use via `require`.

 ```js
 var armor = require('mithril-armor');